namitsaxena/gcp-tutorial/CloudRun.md

       ```

   * Notes
+    * the service urls are https by default (http gets redirect to https).
+See [Invoking with an HTTPS Request](https://cloud.google.com/run/docs/triggering/https-request)
-    It may take several minutes to create a service, esp if it's failing. (typical issue could be incorrect container port in service which assumes it to be 8080 by default)
+    * It may take several minutes to create a service if it's failing (see timeout value). (typical issue could be incorrect container port in service which assumes it to be 8080 by default)